 The restaurant is highly regarded for its impeccable service.

 If attentive, professional, and friendly service is high on your list when dining and you're looking for some of the best steaks and fresh island seafood in Waikiki, Bali Steak & Seafood in the Rainbow Tower at the Hilton Hawaiian Village Waikiki Beach Resort is definitely well worth considering.

-Prices are on the high end such as their excellent 16-ounce bone-in prime Delmonico seasoned with their special in-house blend of Kona sea salt, local herbs, and spices at $68, but the price is well worth the splurge.
+Prices are on the high end such as their excellent 16-ounce bone-in prime Delmonico seasoned with their special in-house blend of Kona sea salt, local herbs and spices at $70, but the price is well worth the splurge.

 Bali Steak & Seafood’s chef-driven expression of Island Harvest Cuisine focuses on partnerships with local farmers, fishermen, and ranchers as they bring you the island flavors of Hawaii, Bali, and the Philippines.
 Bali offers a delicious 4-course chef’s selection, domestic Wagyu which is tops in Hawaii.

 The most honored restaurant in Hawaii, holder of the coveted AAA Five Star and Gayot Three Toques 18/20 rating, Chef Mavro is located at 1969 S. King Street, just a short drive from most Waikiki hotels.

 Chef George Mavrothalassitis, the holder of the prestigious James Beard award and a founding member of Hawaii Regional Cuisine, specializes in the unique flavors of Hawaii influenced by Chef’s native Provence in France.

 Lobster, wagyu beef, lamb, pork & Island fish & upcountry vegetables are all popular dishes.
-Prices are not inexpensive with fixed-price for a 4 course Hana Hou Menu $105.00.
-Wine pairings are an additional $49.00.
-The six-course Chef’s Menu is $152.00 with wine pairings an additional $58.00.
+Prices are not inexpensive, with fixed-price for a 4-course Menu at $95.
+The 5-course Chef’s Menu is $155.

 Reservations are recommended and can be made online but walk-ins are welcome as well.